define-private-public/PSRayTracing/README.rst

   rendering).
 With he use of PDFs, this happens.
 If the PDFs could be turned into something allocated on the stack, than that would be way more efficient.
 Though, I think this would require some nasty refactoring.

 * Being able to pause and restart renders.
-Should be simple, but I’d want to do it
+Should be simple, but I'd want to do it

 * Adding in a scripting language to define scenes (instead of hard coding them in).